msimecek/Chatbot-Student-Workshop/README.md

 context.ConversationData.SetValue("LastFace", face);
 ```

 The second important element is the generation of a "card" with a photo.
-The principle is the same as in the previous exercise, however here we need to compile the web address of the image dynamically because you we host it on the webserver yourself.
+The principle is the same as in the previous exercise, however here we need to compile the web address of the image dynamically because we host it on the webserver ourself.

 ```c#
 var root = HttpContext.Current.Request.Url.GetLeftPart(UriPartial.Authority) + "/";